 25 Spiritual Successorship

-Spiritual successorship describes Baha’u’llah’s plans for when He is no longer with us in person.
-The Kitab-i-Aqdas has a few paragraphs which outline His vision.
-This chapter will discuss these plans, as well as Baha’u’llah’s explanations of these plans in His other writings.
-What was the future supposed to look like from 1892 up to today?
-How will we shape the future in Baha’u’llah’s vision after today?
+Spiritual successorship describes Bahá’u’lláh’s plans for when He is no longer with us in person.
+The Kitáb-i-Aqdas has a few paragraphs which outline His vision.
+This chapter will discuss these plans, as well as Bahá’u’lláh’s explanations of these plans in His other writings.
+We learned some examples in the last chapter of the type of leadership Bahá’u’lláh did not intend.
+Elsewhere in the book, we have also learned about the various practices from prior religions Bahá’u’lláh has abolished.
+Now, we take these lessons and look forward.
+What was the future supposed to look like from 48 BE (1892) up to today?
+How will we shape the future in Bahá’u’lláh’s vision after today?
+This is where spiritual authority, community responsibility, and the work of true liberation meet in practical form.

 25.1 BH11278 (The Book of My Testament After Me)

 The book is uncompromising in its nature of spiritual successorship.
-Authority passes through God to the Manifestation and is non-transferable.
-Baha’u’llah says “Can anyone share with Him in authority?
+Authority passes through God to the Manifestation and is not transferable.
+Bahá’u’lláh says “Can anyone share with Him in authority?
 Nay, by the Lord, though all may claim such for themselves.”
 The true focal point of authority is the Book itself.
 No one may alter, interpret, or legislate apart from what God has revealed.
-He asks “Do you find any changer besides God or any interpreter apart from Him?”
+He asks, “Do you find any changer besides God or any interpreter apart from Him?”

 Succession is about recognition, not an inheritance.
 This recognition is borne of belief and submission to the Divine command, even when the Manifestation is no longer among us.
-Spiritual legitamancy is measured by fidelity to the divine light.
-Baha’u’llah says “The Remnant of God in these days is the Manifestation of Light.”
-Without this light, claims of authority are like shadows, they don’t reflect the light in the mirror of their soul.
-It may have form, but it lacks substance.
+Spiritual legitimacy is measured by fidelity to the divine light.
+Bahá’u’lláh says, “The Remnant of God in these days is the Manifestation of Light.”
+Without this light, claims of authority are like shadows.
+They do not reflect the light in the mirror of their soul.
+They may have form, but they lack substance.

 Finally, BH11278 establishes a model of successorship where all authority after the Manifestation is custodial, conditional, and answerable to God alone.
 It is not absolute, it is not infallible, and it does not grant any rights to any leader unless explicitly granted by God.